rstacruz/sass_icon_fonts/README.md

 Acknowledgements
 ----------------

+Thanks to Rico for starting this.
+Here's [his original Github project](http://github.com/rstacruz/sass_icon_fonts)

 Files in this repo (Sass stylesheets, build script, reference HTML) all (c) 2013, Rico Sta Cruz, released under the MIT License.

 Actual font files are not part of this project, and are available in their respective licenses.